mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/advanced_operator_parallel.md

 ### Loading Dataset

-In the operator-level parallel scenario, the dataset is loaded in the same way as a single card is loaded, with the following code:
+In the operator-level parallel scenario, the dataset is loaded in the same way as a single card is loaded.

+The code is as follows:

 ```python
 import os